AlphaHydrae/eventful/README.md

 // the bar callback is still registered ee.emit('bar'); // #=> "The bar event was emitted."

-// finally, you can also remove all callbacks ee.off();
+// finally, you can also remove all callbacks like this ee.off();

 // nothing happens with any event